How long with the pandemic last? 'It depends,' says local doc

 It will be difficult, but absolutely the right thing to do.
 We’ve already seen what out of control spread looks like in Italy and New York City, and soon we will see it in other states and cities.
 I really don’t think we want Greensboro or Raleigh to look like that.

 Basically, we are in the early innings of a nine-inning ballgame.
-A safe and effective vaccine—and I am hopeful we will see this at one point—would stop the game.
-As would a game-changing curative medical therapy.
-In the meantime, there are challenging times ahead.
+A safe and effective vaccine would stop the game.
+In the meantime, challenging times are ahead.

 Post a comment as